 Demko shines as hot Canucks squeeze past Stars 2-0

-VANCOUVER — Thatcher Demko recorded his second shutout of the year and the Vancouver Canucks improved their home record to 4-0-1 with a 2-0 win over the Dallas Stars in front of a dialed-in crowd on Saturday at Rogers Arena.
+VANCOUVER — After his second shutout of the young NHL season, Thatcher Demko shone the spotlight on his teammates after the Vancouver Canucks took down the Dallas Stars 2-0 on Saturday night at Rogers Arena.

-Vancouver got goals from Pius Suter and Elias Pettersson to improve their NHL record to 8-2-1.
-The Stars suffered their first loss in four games, falling to 7-2-1.
+“It feels great to see that commitment level and you can tell the guys are playing for one another,” said the 27-year-old, who improved his career record against the Stars to 7-0-0.

-Demko made 27 saves for the Canucks as he improved his lifetime record against Dallas to 7-0-0.
-Jake Oettinger stopped 26 shots for Dallas.
+“It's a special feeling when that kind of takes over the room.
+We’re excited about tonight.
+We know we’ve been playing some good hockey, but obviously we still have to continue to grow.
+It’s one game at a time.
+Enjoy tonight but get back to work.”

 Each team saw plenty of special-teams opportunities, but the power play came up empty on both sides.
 Vancouver went 0-for-5 against the NHL’s second-best penalty kill, while Dallas was 0-for-3 on their power play.